basierend auf Bewertungen

 • Depression: St. John's Wort

-• Sleep disorders: valerian, lemon balm, passion flower, hops
+• Sleep disorders: valerian, lemon balm, passionflower, hops

 • Liver diseases: milk thistle

-• Heart failure: Hawthorn
+• Heart weakness: Hawthorn

-• Diabetes: ginseng
+• Diabetes: Ginseng

 • Cystitis: nasturtium, horseradish, cranberries

-• Irritable bowel: fennel, anise, caraway
+• Irritable bowel syndrome: fennel, anise, caraway

 • Arthrosis: rosehip extracts, turmeric, tree bark extracts